-After a short stint running her own unisex, unisize lifestyle brand Norn, created by fairtrade certified weavers in Ethiopia and local social enterprises in Copenhagen, Linnemann decided to give up on commercial design and instead dedicated herself to being a self-directed experimental textile designer and artist full-time.
+After a short stint running her own unisex, unisize lifestyle brand Norn, created by fairtrade certified weavers in Ethiopia and local social enterprises in Copenhagen, Linnemann decided to instead dedicated herself to being a self-directed experimental textile designer and artist full-time.

 MA in Woven Textiles from Royal College of Art, London (RCA), 2011-2013

 BA in Textiles from The Royal Danish Academy of Design, Copenhagen (KADK), 2007-2010

 2016: Shortlisted for Danish Design Award